divijshrivastava/monkey-chat/ARCHITECTURE.md

-# Chat Application Architecture
+# Monkey Chat Architecture

 ## System Overview

-The chat application is built using a microservices-inspired architecture with the following main components:
+Monkey Chat is built using a microservices-inspired architecture with the following main components:

 ### Components